 The Florence L. Denmark and Mary E. Reuder Award for Outstanding International Contributions to the Psychology of Women and Gender award is named for two charter members of Division 52 who are known for their scholarly contributions, international outlook, and outstanding mentoring.
 The award’s purpose is to recognize and encourage outstanding psychologists who have made international contributions to further the understanding of women and/or gender.
 The outstanding contributions can be cross-cultural studies of women and gender, the mentoring of young colleagues across borders, the training of psychologists to do international work, or other areas deemed important by the Award Committee.

-The award is a plaque.
-The winner will be announced during the Division’s annual business meeting at the APA convention.
+The award recipient will be recognized at the Division 52 Award Ceremony at the APA convention.

 Criteria for Eligibility

 The recipient must be a psychologist with a demonstrated interest in international or cross-cultural psychology.
 Current membership in Division 52 is not a requirement.
 The Committee will make up to one award per year.

 - a letter of nomination setting forth the most outstanding contributions of the candidate

 Nominations must be made online here.
 Deadline April 15

 2016: Jeanne Marecek, Ph.D.

 2011: Joy K. Rice, Ph.D.